westlake-repl/Denovo-Pinal/README.md

 If you have any questions about the paper or the code, feel free to raise an issue!

-> Note: The fine-tuning code is coming soon!

 ### Environment setup

 Create and activate a new conda environment with Python 3.8.